-In connection with this transaction, as discussed in Note 14, the SAFT Notes were converted into 1,653,425,404 shares of the Company's common stock.
-Additionally, warrants to purchase 115,888,490 shares of the Company's common stock were exercised for proceeds of \$69,000.
-Also, as discussed in Note 7, the Swingbridge notes were converted into 419,078,082 shares of the Company's common stock.
-Lastly, as discussed in Note 11, 157,635,309 shares were issued upon the exercise of stock options.
+In connection with the Share Exchange, as discussed in Note 15, the SAFT Notes were converted into 1,653,425,404 shares of Athena Bitcoin, Inc. (which were then exchanged for Athena Bitcoin Global common stock).
+Additionally, warrants to purchase 115,888,490 shares of Athena Bitcoin, Inc.'s common stock were exercised for proceeds of \$69,000.
+These shares were then exchanged for Athena Bitcoin Global common stock).
+Also, as discussed in Note 7, the Swingbridge notes were converted into 419,078,082 shares of Athena Bitcoin, Inc.'s common stock (which was then exchanged for Athena Bitcoin Global common stock).
+Lastly, as discussed in Note 11, 157,635,309 shares of Athena Bitcoin, Inc. were issued upon the exercise of stock options (which was then exchanged for Athena Bitcoin Global common stock).

-There were 4,079,815,704 shares of the Company's common stock outstanding following the closing date of the transaction.
-The Company subsequently purchased and cancelled 30,442, 825 shares as discussed in Note 7.
-The Company has 4,049,392,879 shares issued and outstanding, and authorized capital of 4,409,605,000 shares as on March 31, 2021.
+There were 4,079,815,704 shares of Athena Bitcoin Global's common stock outstanding following the closing date of the transaction.
+Athena Bitcoin Global subsequently purchased and cancelled 30,442,825 shares as discussed in Note 7.
+Athena Bitcoin Global has 4,049,392,879 shares issued and outstanding, and authorized capital of 4,409,605,000 shares as of June 30, 2021.